-If when you download the Windows 10 ISO image and try to copy it to a bootable USB flash drive, but receive the error message The file ‘install.wim’ is too large for the destination file system, then this post is intended to help you.
+If when you download the Windows 10 ISO image and try to copy it to a bootable USB flash drive, but receive the error message The file ‘install.wim’ is too large for the destination file system, or Windows 10 ISO is too big for DVD, The disc image file is too large, then this post is intended to help you.
 In this post, we will explain why you encounter this error, as well as what you can do to get around the error.

 The reason this file too large for the destination file system error occurs is that the Windows Imaging Format (WIM) file in that download, which contains the compressed files that the Windows Setup program uses for installing Windows 10, is a little over 4.5 GB in size, which is well beyond the 4 GB maximum file size for a USB flash drive formatted using the FAT32 file system.

 Drives formatted using the NTFS file system can handle that extra-large file, but modern UEFI-based hardware requires a FAT32 drive to boot for a clean install of Windows.